 “I process the events by painting the problem as it builds up,” Gouldthorpe says.
 “I’ve painted a lot of bodies, a lot of mass graves…I don’t want there to be some sort of amnesia where we forget, and I do worry that might happen.”

-Much like the pandemic it chronicles, the series has no known end date and continues to proliferate.
+Much like the pandemic it chronicles, the project has no known end date.
 Gouldthorpe is committed to using his free time to paint, at least for now.

 “What I am doing is in no way essential or important to the state of the world, and at times it can trigger deep depression,” the artist says.
 “But I am finding it necessary for my own state of mind to keep painting and build an archive of this time.”